jbock-java/jbock/README.md

 A <em>flag</em> is a parameter that doesn't take an argument.
 A method that returns `boolean` declares the flag.
-This method will return true if the `--recursive` parameter is present on the command line.
+This method will return `true` if the `--recursive` parameter is present on the command line, and `false` otherwise.

 ````java
 @CommandLineArguments